-For class sanctions each day is a fresh start although the MyConcern log may build a picture that requires further action.
+For class sanctions each day is a fresh start although the behaviour tracker may build a picture that requires further action.

 Personal circumstances of the pupil will be taken into account when choosing sanctions and decisions will be made on a case-by-case basis, but with regard to the impact on perceived fairness.
 The academy may use 1 or more of the following sanctions in response to unacceptable behaviour:

-- A verbal reprimand and reminder of the expectations of behaviour - Setting of written tasks such as an account of their behaviour - Expecting work to be completed at home, or at break or lunchtime - Detention at break or lunchtime, or after school - Loss of privileges - Referring the pupil to a senior member of staff - Sending the pupil out of the class for isolation in a designated and supervised area - Letter or phone call home to parents - Agreeing a behaviour contract - Putting a pupil 'on report' - Removal of the pupil from the classroom for an internal seclusion - Suspension - Permanent exclusion, in the most serious of circumstances
+- A verbal reprimand and reminder of the expectations of behaviour - Setting of written tasks such as an account of their behaviour - Expecting work to be completed at home, or at break or lunchtime - Detention at break or lunchtime, or after school - Loss of privileges - Referring the pupil to a senior member of staff - Sending the pupil out of the class for isolation in a designated and supervised area - Letter or phone call home to parents - Agreeing a behaviour contract - Putting a pupil 'on report' - Removal of the pupil from the classroom for an internal seclusion, to provide time for reflection and ensure that the other children are able to continue with their learning. - Suspension - Permanent exclusion, in the most serious of circumstances